ufs-community/ufs-weather-model/doc/UsersGuide/source/Aquaplanet.rst

 Create Working Directory (optional)
 -------------------------------------

-Users can create a new directory for their aquaplanet experiment or use an existing directory:
+Users can create a new directory for their aquaplanet experiment or use an existing directory.
+To create a new directory, run:

 .. code-block:: console